Thang Nguyen 555

 April 22, 1975, Martin ignored evacuation order

-April 23, 1975, President Ford at Tulane University: “Game over!” (bookmarking President Johnson’s 4/1965 promises at John Hopkins)
+April 23, 1975, Ford at Tulane University: “Game over!” vs Johnson’s 4/1965 pledge at John Hopkins University

-April 26, 1975, ARVN planes took off, one-way, to Utapon to salvage
+April 26, 1975, US-issued planes to Utapon to salvage

-April 27-28, 1975, bombs and rockets on Tan Son Nhut
+April 27-28, 1975, bombs and rockets rained on Tan Son Nhut airport

-April 29, 1975, Big Minh regime-change expert (63 and 75) – with P.M.
-Vu Van Mau calling on the US embassy to evacuate all US personnel within 24 hours.
+April 29, 1975, Big Minh, regime-change “expert” 63 and 75 – with Vu Van Mau, reconciliation “expert” 63-75, called for the US to evacuate within 24 hours.

-Monday Night April 28 – 1975
+Monday night April 28 – 1975

-Living by the airport, my sister, her husband and their four young children saw smoke rising. since the ammunition depot got hit by artilleries and air bombs.
-All packed up “to grandma” to stay out of bomb and fire.
-My brother, a pharmacist Captain was also living with us.
-At 4 AM a barrage of bombs (dropped from stolen aircrafts) hit the airport again.
+All six hurriedly packed up “to grandma”.
+My brother, a pharmacist captain, medic trainer, was also at that time living with us.
+At 4 AM a barrage of bombs (dropped from stolen aircrafts) destroyed all available runways.
 Casualties: 2 US marines at Gate 4 – and 8 of my sister’s neighbors.

 Noon on Tuesday April 29 – 1975, corner of Ban Co – Phan Dinh Phung (renamed Nguyen Dinh Chieu St.) District 3, Ho Chi Minh city.